YoannDeb/BTS_Spy/README.md

 ## Creating Virtual environment, downloading and running the program

+You need Python (minimum 3.2.2, tested on 3.9.5) and git installed on your machine.
 Open a terminal and navigate into the folder you want BTS-Spy to be downloaded, and run the following commands:

-* On Linux and Mac:
+* On Linux or MacOS:
 ```
 git clone https://github.com/YoannDeb/BTS_Spy.git
 cd BTS_Spy